thingsboard/thingsboard.github.io/docs/mqtt-broker/architecture.md

 as they can establish connections with any available node in the cluster.

-By leveraging horizontal scalability, load balancing, and automatic discovery of new nodes, the ThingsBoard MQTT Broker provides a highly scalable and resilient architecture for handling MQTT communication in large-scale deployments.
+By leveraging horizontal scalability, load balancing, and automatic discovery of new nodes, TBMQ provides a highly scalable and resilient architecture for handling MQTT communication in large-scale deployments.

 ## Programming languages

-The back-end of the ThingsBoard MQTT broker is implemented in Java 17.
+The back-end of TBMQ is implemented in Java 17.
 The front-end of ThingsBoard is developed as a SPA using the Angular 11 framework.